-BACKGROUND & ANALYSIS
+BACKGROUND/ANALYSIS

-On April 16, Council received an initial staff briefing including state law for acting on a proposed Franchise Ordinance; previous code amendments setting 10-year term provisions; the status for PSE's application and negotiations; the previous agreement expiration date and continuation provisions; and the application being specific to the City's Right of Way.
+On April 16, Council received an initial staff briefing including state law for acting on a proposed Franchise Ordinance, previous code amendments setting 10-year term provisions, and the status for PSE's application and negotiations.
 Council provided staff with initial direction to:

-- Bring forward the Franchise Ordinance and related MOUs collectively for introduction and action; and, - Engage with interested community group representatives to gather input and feedback before formal action is taken.
+- Bring forward the Franchise Ordinance and related memoranda of understanding (MOUs) collectively for introduction and action; and - Engage with interested community group representatives to gather input and feedback before formal action is taken.

-At the July 16 Study Session, Council received information regarding the previous Franchise Ordinance changes in code regarding renewal periods, regulatory oversight roles of the Washington Utilities and

-Transportation Commission (WUTC) and City, and a summary of the operating provisions related to MOUs associated with the PSE Franchise Agreement.
+At the July 16 Study Session, Council received information regarding the previous Franchise Ordinance (Ordinance 5443), changes in code regarding renewal periods, regulatory oversight roles of the Washington Utilities and Transportation Commission (WUTC) and City, and a summary of the operating provisions related to MOUs associated with the PSE Franchise Ordinance.
 Staff recommended the addition of a new MOU addressing removal of discontinued poles.
 The existing Relocation MOU went into effect in 2012 and was the only MOU that did not have recommended changes.
 Staff also introduced the (renewal) Ordinance and four MOUs.

-At the July 16 Study Session, Council requested minor modifications to the Ordinance and MOUs directing staff to:
+Council requested minor modifications to the Ordinance and MOUs directing staff to:

-- Review termination and carryover provisions across the documents; - Explore timeline and publication of materials for future Reliability Workshops; - Evaluate Load Forecasting and Reporting.
+- Review termination and carryover provisions across the documents - Explore timeline and publication of materials for future Reliability Workshops - Evaluate Load Forecasting and Reporting

-Staff was to then return to Study Session with an introduction of the new Franchise Ordinance references and revised MOUs and seek direction to return for subsequent action to adopt the new Franchise Ordinance in accordance with RCW 35A.47.040.
+Staff was asked to return to Study Session with an introduction of the new Franchise Ordinance references and revised MOUs and seek direction to return for subsequent action to adopt the new Franchise Ordinance in accordance with RCW 35A.47.040.